exopacket/easy_encrypt_cpp/README.md

 <b>Important note<br>
 Went a little too quick with posting this.
 <br>
-Working on some changes too make it as easy as possible to use this class. (return values, calculating the size, and encoding conversions).
+Working on some changes to make it as easy as possible to use this class. (return values, calculating the size, and encoding conversions).
 <br>
 Currently untested and not cleaned up all the way yet.
 Some functions may not work as expected or at all (builds okay).
 C implementation coming as well.</b>